 The research requirement can be completed via the following pathways:

-- Satisfactory completion of a formal research project undertaken as part of a postgraduate research qualification (Pathway 1). - Independent research culminating in a paper that is accepted for publication in a peer-reviewed journal (Pathway 2). - Recognition of prior completion of a research qualification Doctor of Philosophy (PhD) or Masters degree by research completed prior to the commencement of OMS training.
-Masters by research refers to a Master of Philosophy (MPhil) or equivalent which must include a dissertation assessed by external examiners.
+- Satisfactory completion of a formal research project undertaken as part of a postgraduate research qualification (Pathway 1). - Independent research culminating in a paper that is accepted for publication in a peer-reviewed journal (Pathway 2).

 Pathway 1